El Salvador entry requirements for Kuwait passport holders

 Proof of departure from El Salvador

-Immigration at Comalapa International Airport routinely asks for a return or onward ticket before they stamp you in.
-Have a printed or digital copy of your flight reservation ready.
-Airlines also check this at check-in.
+Immigration at Comalapa Airport routinely asks for a return or onward ticket before stamping you in.
+Have a printed or digital copy of your outbound flight ready.
+Budget airlines like Volaris and Avianca check this at check-in too.

 Recommended